Larger Is Not Always Better: Exploring Small Open-source Language Models in Logging Statement Generation: Threats to Validity

-\textbf{The representativeness of the dataset.} A potential threat to generalizability is that the AL-Bench dataset, comprising 10 open-source projects, may not fully represent logging practices in proprietary codebases.
-We mitigated this by selecting projects from diverse domains (e.g., task scheduling, messaging systems, IoT platforms), ensuring broad coverage of logging requirements.
-However, similar to prior work~\cite{li2023exploring}, our dataset is predominantly Java-based, which may limit the generalizability of SOLM's performance in generating log statements for other programming languages.
-This language-specific focus could restrict insights into how SOLM performs across diverse language ecosystems, potentially affecting its applicability in non-Java contexts. \textbf{The selection of SOLM.} Another potential threat to the generalizability of our findings lies in the selection of specific SOLMs evaluated in this study.
+Another potential threat to the generalizability of our findings lies in the selection of specific SOLMs evaluated in this study.
 While these models were chosen based on their established performance in software engineering tasks, they may not fully represent the diversity of available SOLMs or future advancements in model architectures.
 For instance, other SOLMs with different pre-training datasets, architectural designs (e.g., transformer variants or mixture-of-experts models), or domain-specific optimizations might exhibit varying performance in automated logging.
 To mitigate this threat, we selected models with broad applicability in code-related tasks and ensured they were fine-tuned using techniques (e.g., LoRA and RAG) to align with logging-specific requirements.
 However, future work should explore a wider range of SOLMs, including those with different training corpora or specialized architectures, to validate the robustness of our findings across diverse model ecosystems.